AmphiBee/pollen-documentation/post-types.md

 # Custom Post Types

-The `config/post-types.php` file serves to create your own post types.
+The `config/post-types.php` file allows you to create your own custom post types.

-Pollen integrates the [Extended CPTs](https://github.com/johnbillion/extended-cpts) library and a post types service provider.
+Pollen integrates the [Extended CPTs](https://github.com/johnbillion/extended-cpts) library and a dedicated post types service provider.
 This setup allows you to configure post types directly from a config file.

 By default, there is a post type called `supplier`.
-You can delete it or replace it with a type that better suits your needs.
+You can delete or replace it with a type that better suits your needs.

-All [parameters proposed by Extended CPTs](https://github.com/johnbillion/extended-cpts/wiki/Registering-Post-Types) can be used.
+All [parameters provided by Extended CPTs](https://github.com/johnbillion/extended-cpts/wiki/Registering-Post-Types) can be used.
 An example post type included in Pollen demonstrates how to change the names associated with `singular`, `plural`, and `slug`.

 ## Creating Multiple Custom Post Types

-To create multiple custom post types, add new keys to the `post_types` array in the `config/post-types.php` file.
+To create multiple custom post types, simply add new keys to the `post_types` array in the `config/post-types.php` file.
 The example below illustrates the creation of two post types: `supplier` and `book`.

 ```php
 return [